Environment | Our approach to sustainability

 OUR FIRST ENVIRONMENTAL COMMITMENTS

-Material consumption is directly related to the slightly higher rate of activity in 2018.
+Material consumption is directly linked to the stable rate of activity over the last few years.

 TOWARDS A SUSTAINABLE ACTIVITY

 O’disseo receives the visit of DREAL